(A) Hearing authority

 (4) Hearing decisions involving the medicaid program shall be issued within seventy calendar days from the date of the hearing request.
 This period shall be reduced to three working days in the following instance:

-(a) The hearing request is from an enrollee of a medicaid managed care plan; and
+(a) The hearing request is from an enrollee of a medicaid managed care plan or "MyCare Ohio" plan; and

 (b) The enrollee, or the enrollee's authorized representative, claims that the request requires an expedited resolution because taking the time for a standard resolution could seriously jeopardize the enrollee's life or health or ability to attain, maintain, or regain maximum function; and